otacon239/PS_HelloWorld/tutorial/tutorial.md

 hsv.hue = fmod(color_phase + i*COL_OFFSET, 360);
 ```

-Just like the sin wave, we need to update it per frame.
+Just like the sine wave, we need to update it per frame.
 Add the following line right next to your `phase` line:

 ```C
 color_phase = fmod(color_phase + 1, 360.0f);